Cannabis License in Virginia

 Research and Prepare

-Let’s understand the four cannabis licenses available in Virginia at the moment:
+Let’s understand the four cannabis licenses that may become available in Virginia in the future:

 1. Cannabis Cultivation License: It’s suitable for those who want to grow and sell marijuana in Virginia.
 Cultivators may only sell cannabis, not products manufactured from it.